mfukuzawa/gettingAndCleaningDataCourseProject/README.md

 - - -

 ### Script Explanation
 The work for this project is contained in the R script file `run_analysis.R`.
+Note that in my initial code, I chose to download the data set locally versus the `download.file` option.
+Then each of the text files are saved to a variable with the `read.table` function.